AvivDavid23/Pstring/README.md

 Pstring* replaceChar(Pstring* pstr, char oldChar, char newChar) : replace each appearance of oldChar with newChar.
 Returns a pointer to the pstring.

-Pstring* pstrijcpy(Pstring* dst, Pstring* src, char i, char j) : copy the substing(i, j) of src to dst.
-If i or j are out of bounds(with first pstring lengtth or second pstring), prints invalid input.
+Pstring* pstrijcpy(Pstring* dst, Pstring* src, char i, char j) : copy the subsrting(i, j) of src to dst.
+If i or j are out of bounds(with first pstring length or second pstring), prints invalid input.
 Returns a pointer to the first pstring.

 Pstring* swapCase(Pstring* pstr): swaps each lower case letter to upper case and vice versa.
 Returns a pointer to the pstring.